 There are more than eight million foreigners based in the Desert Kingdom.
 Most of them are from South East Asia and find employment as manual laborers.
 Roughly 100,000 foreign residents from Western nations are estimated to be working in Saudi Arabia as well.

-These numbers are unlikely to decline in the near future, although the government is busy improving job prospects for its own people, e.g. by investing in the education system and introducing quotas to regulate the number of expats in Saudi businesses.
+These numbers are unlikely to decline in the near future, although the government is busy improving job prospects for its own people, by investing in the education system and introducing quotas to regulate the number of expats in Saudi businesses.
 Since November 2012, employers were forced to pay heavy fines if they hired too many foreigners, and not enough Saudis.
 On top of this, the government has just launched a new ‘Saudization’ plan that will support Saudis from a young age, preparing them for working life.
 The hope is that expats will no longer be needed if the Saudi population is properly trained.

-Not surprisingly for a country holding over 20% of the world’s proven petroleum reserves, it is unsurprising that the kingdom’s economy is heavily based on oil.
+Holding about 17% of the world’s proven petroleum reserves, it is unsurprising that the kingdom’s economy is heavily based on oil.
 To be precise, petroleum accounts for 90% of export earnings, 80% of budget revenues, and 45 % of the GDP.
 This partly explains why Saudi Arabia is one of the few high-income countries with a very strong industrial sector (nearly 65% of the GDP in 2013).

 Thanks to recent diversification efforts to reduce the economic dependency on oil exports, the service sector in Saudi Arabia has really taken off.
 In 2015, the service sector generated roughly 51.8% of the GDP, thus making the tertiary sector the second-most important for the national economy.
 Given the climate and topography, agriculture doesn’t stand a chance of playing a major role, although there have been some government efforts to make the populace less dependent on food imports.